dndubins/MLX90641/README.md

 ```
 To use the library, copy the download to the Library directory.<p>

-Acknowledgements: A big thank-you to Howard Qiu for introducing me to this sensor, and for the discussions we had about it.
-This project was a lot of fun!

 Technical notes:
 - This MLX90641.h library was designed only for the ESP32.
-Feel free to adapt it to other MCUs!
+Feel free to adapt it to other MCUs.

+Acknowledgements:
+- A big thank-you to Howard Qiu for introducing me to this sensor, and for the discussions we had about it.
+This project was a lot of fun!